-Many insurance companies regard drivers without six months of continuous coverage to be high-risk drivers.
+Many insurance companies consider drivers without six months of continuous coverage to be high-risk drivers.
 If you have a registered vehicle, you should always have car insurance.

 Even if you don’t own a vehicle but need to drive occasionally, consider a non-owner insurance policy, which can help protect you if you’re found to be at fault in an accident while driving a vehicle you don’t own.

-If you have access to modes of public transportation such as a bus or train, use them for trips like your daily commute.
-Especially in higher-traffic areas, this can help you avoid common areas and times of day with heightened risks of accidents and traffic violations.
+If you have access to modes of public transportation such as a bus or train, use them for trips when you can.
+Especially in higher-traffic areas, this can help you avoid common situations and times of day with heightened risks of accidents and traffic violations.

-Just like you would for any major purchase, make sure you do your research and continuously evaluate the cost of your policy.
+Just like you would for any major purchase, make sure you do your research, ask questions, and repeatedly evaluate the cost of your policy.

 As a high-risk driver, it’s important to understand everything that impacts your car insurance and how you can work toward reducing the cost of your high-risk auto insurance policy.